 Antibiotics will get rid of the chlamydia infection.

 You should also avoid having sex until one week after you and your partner(s) have been treated.
 This includes oral sex and sex using a condom.

-Chlamydia can occasionally lead to more serious problems such as pelvic inflammatory disease (PID), when the infection gets into the womb and fallopian tubes.
-This could lead to problems in the long term, such as infertility and ectopic pregnancy.
+Chlamydia can occasionally lead to more serious problems such as pelvic inflammatory disease (PID).
+This is when the infection gets into the womb and fallopian tubes.
+PID could lead to problems in the long term, such as infertility and ectopic pregnancy.